pcsmomo/node-advanced-concept/README.md

 When I upload image via Express API, it will use a lot resource of the node server (CPU usage is going up rapidly)

+### 145. Upload Flow with AWS S3

+1. Client -> Server : Client tells server it needs to upload a file to S3.
+Includes file name and file type
+2. Server -> AWS S3 : Server askes S3 for a presigned URL
+3. AWS S3 -> Server : S3 gives server a presigned URL.
+Works "only" for a file matching the original file name
+4. Server -> Client : Server sends url to React client
+5. Client -> Server : React client uploads image file directly to s3 server
+6. Server -> Client : React client tells server the upload was successful.
+Server saves URL of that new image with the blog post

 </details>